CloudNativeSDWAN/cnwan-operator/README.md

 ## License

-CNWAN Operator is released under the Apache 2.0 license.
+CN-WAN Operator is released under the Apache 2.0 license.
 See [LICENSE](./LICENSE)